ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 ![mesh ingress instance on AWX UI](mesh-ingress-instance-on-awx-ui.png)

-The Instance should have at least 2 Listener Address
+The Instance should have at least 2 listener addresses.

 In this example, the mesh ingress has two listener addresses: